 - 3 nests of fithe (or 1 1/2 cup broken pasta) – same measure as rice used

 - 1 cup diced carrots

 - 1 cup green peas (if frozen, thaw first)

 - 3 cups vegetable broth

 Sweat onions and carrots in olive oil, covered, on low heat for 10 minutes.
 Uncover and add broken fithe noodles.
 Stir and cook gently until they are a bit brown, about 5 minutes.
-Add rice, stir to combine well and cook for 3-4 minutes.
+Add rice and green peas, stir to combine well and cook for 3-4 minutes.
 Add broth, bring heat up to med low (simmer), cover and cook for 20 minutes or until rice is soft.
 Remove from heat, carefully uncover and fluff with a fork.
 Serve warm or room temperature.